Nets vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 - The Nets have been underdogs in 38 games this season and have come away with the win 14 times (36.8%) in those contests.

-- Brooklyn has played as an underdog of +375 or more once this season and won that game.
+- Brooklyn has a record of 5-9, a 35.7% win rate, when it is set as the underdog by +165 or more by oddsmakers this season.

-- Brooklyn has an implied victory probability of 21.1% according to the moneyline set by sportsbooks for this matchup.
+- Brooklyn has an implied victory probability of 37.7% according to the moneyline set for this matchup.

 Nets vs. 76ers Over/Under Stats (Regular Season)